 Spring is right around the corner, and summer’s just a few months away.
 You know what that means, right?
 It’s time to bust out the grill, throw some steaks on it, and watch them sizzle away as you take in their delicious mouth-watering aroma.

 But, let’s face it.
 No true barbecue lover has the patience to wait for summertime to enjoy flame-grilled meat.
 Thanks to modern technology, you can have it all year round!
 All you need is the right grill for the job.
 Besides, it’s never too early to start shopping for a new one.

-With so many different types of grills to choose from, it can get pretty overwhelming when you have no idea what to get.
-This guide explores the different types of grills you’ll come across to help make the decision-making process a little easier.
+With so many different types of bbq grills to choose from, it can get pretty overwhelming when you have no idea what to get.
+This guide from BBQ Galore explores the different types of grills you’ll come across to help make the decision-making process a little easier.
+Discover the best type of grill that suits you!
 Without further ado, let’s jump right in.